-For this reason confusion set in on what the setup for a dartboard should be, above is the Official set-up for the standard board but what about others?
+For this reason, confusion set in on what the setup for a dartboard should be, above is the Official set-up for the standard board but what about others?

-Throwing distances and heights have varied over the years and today different leagues still use different measurement.
+Throwing distances and heights have varied over the years and today different leagues still use a different measurement.
 I have listed below the standard measurements used.
-However I am sure others will say we play from x distance different from what I have stated.
+However, I am sure others will say we play from x distance different from what I have stated.
 I know some ladies leagues do use shorter throwing distances but this is not true for official competition i.e. WDF, BDO competitions.

 The standard dartboard setup is used by the WDF, BDO, PDC and other official bodies.
 As for the others, I have checked with the regions, to confirm the setups for each.

 The figures here are rounded to the nearest CM and 1/4".
 Modern setups use metric measurements however I have shown both for reference.